Mikeware/SpaceBattleArena/doc/server/config.md

 ###vert_res = integer
 Specifies the vertical resolution of the SBA window (in pixels).
 This should match your monitor resolution if you plan to run the game in fullscreen.

-###fullscreen = boolean
+###sound = boolean
-Specifies whether or not SBA should run fullscreen or in a window.
+Determines if sounds should be played or not.

 ###showstats = boolean
-If this option is enabled, the server will start with some basic GUI options already enabled showing statistics about a player’s ship
+If this option is enabled, the server will start with some basic GUI options already enabled showing statistics about a player’s ship.

+###ship_images = integer
+This specifies the number of images that can be used for ships in the *GUI\Graphics\Ships* directory.
+Use an existing ship image as a template to create more ship images.
+Each frame of a ship should be contained in a 64x64 pixel square within the image.
+The top row of images show a normal ship, the bottom a cloaked ship.
+The first image is neutral, then left thruster firing, front thrusters, right thruster, back thruster, all thrusters (braking), and warping.

 <a name="world"></a>[World]
 ---------------------------------------
 This section contains options for how large the universe is.
 These options should be set to be *at least* as large as the Screen options, but can be larger.  *It is generally recommended that they are each 1.5 or 2 times the value of their corresponding Screen values.*

+###collisions = boolean
+Turn collision detection on/off in the physics engine.
+Useful for introductions to the world without worrying about actual interference.  **Note:** Most non-basic games won't work without this option on.

 ###width = integer
-Horizontal length of the universe in pixels.
+Horizontal length of the universe in pixels. *Alternately, you can specify "x" and a number to multiply the horizontal resolution value by your number for the world width.*

 ###height = integer
-Vertical length of the universe in pixels.
+Vertical length of the universe in pixels. *Alternately, you can specify "x" and a number to multiply the vertical resolution value by your number for the world height.*

+###radar_include_name = boolean
+Determines if the name of the ship can be obtained through a Radar Command or not.

 <a name="server"></a>[Server]
 ---------------------------------------
 This section of options controls how the server should behave and accept connections from clients.

+###port = integer
+The TCP/IP port that the server should run on.
+If this is changed from the default (**2012**), then a third parameter of a port number must be passed in when running the TextClient class from a Java client.

-###multipleconnections = boolean
+###multiple_connections = boolean
 This option when enabled allows the same client machine to be connected to the server more than once.
 Otherwise, each IP address is only allowed to connect a single time to a server instance.
 This can cause issues if a client’s connection unexpectedly terminates.

+###allow_re-entry = boolean
+Can a player join the server again if they had connected previously and disconnected?

-###port = integer
+###disable_commands = string
-The TCP/IP port that the server should run on.
-If this is changed from the default (**2012**), then a third parameter of a port number must be passed in when running the TextClient class from a Java client.
+Comma separated list of ship commands to disable on the server.
+E.g.

-###maximages = integer
+	disable_commands = WarpCommand,FireTorpedoCommand

-This specifies the number of images that can be used for ships in the *GUI\Graphics\Ships* directory.
-Use an existing ship image as a template to create more ship images.
-Each frame of a ship should be contained in a 64x64 pixel square within the image.
-The top row of images show a normal ship, the bottom a cloaked ship.
-The first image is neutral, then left thruster firing, front thrusters, right thruster, back thruster, all thrusters (braking), and warping.
+A list of commands can be found in the Command chapter.
+When a command is invoked that has been disabled, it is simply ignored.
+A message should return to the client, but they will get a new environment and their ship should continue running.
+Its state might just not be what was expected.

 <a name="asteroid"></a>[Asteroid]